Skip to product information

 Korowai Tree Bark Fibre Bag Ainop

-Korowai people, mid.
-20th century, Southeastern Papua, Indonesia
+Korowai People, Mid-20th Century, Southeastern Papua, Indonesia

-Provenance: Dutch private collection.
-According to information, originally from the collections of a closed ethnographic museum & foundation in the Netherlands.
+Provenance: From a Dutch private collection; reportedly originally from the holdings of a now-closed ethnographic museum and foundation in the Netherlands.

 References and further reading: